steob92/astro_calculations/README.md

 # astro_calculations

 A small package for big calulcations.
 Optimistic...
-I know
+I know, but achievable